Fierce Heart: Recording

 Capaldi and Steve Winwood had maintained a working partnership since Traffic's dissolution; Winwood played on at least one track on all of Capaldi's albums save Electric Nights.
 With Fierce Heart, Capaldi enlisted his old partner as a major collaborator.
 Winwood co-produced the album with Capaldi, co-engineered it, played on every track (including solos on four of the tracks), and even arranged three of the songs: "Back at my Place", "Don't Let Them Control You", and the hit single "Living on the Edge".
 In a press release, Capaldi claimed that Winwood also co-wrote the music to "Living on the Edge", though the song is officially credited as solely written by Capaldi.

 Fierce Heart was the first solo album by Jim Capaldi on which he played most of the drums himself.
 It was recorded at five different studios, with some of the songs containing tracks recorded at three different studios.
 Capaldi used two songs ("Runaway" and "Bad Breaks") from the 1982 album Runaway by the Dutch band Solution, for which he wrote most of the lyrics.

 Most of the tracks were mixed to place emphasis on the synthesizers.
 Only "Runaway" was recorded without synthesizers, though "I'll Always be Your Fool" and "Gifts of Unknown Things" use them sparingly.
 Only three tracks use electric bass; the instrument is synthesized on the remaining tracks.

 Track listing

+All lyrics written by Jim Capaldi.
 All music written by Jim Capaldi, except where noted.
-Almost all lyrics written by Jim Capaldi.